simonmikkelsen/mapillary_scripts/README.md

 Runs the steps as described earlier.
 Takes two arguments:
 1. The direction relative to the movement the camera is pointting.
 E.g. 0 for forward facing, -180 or 180 for backward, -90 for full left facing, 45 for partial right etc.
 2. The path to a gpx file for geotagging the files.
+The script must be run inside the same folder as the .jpg files are located in.

+The script will perform detailed logging to files named log-*.txt.
+At the end of each task a short summary will be shown, consisting of usually the last 2-5 lines of output along with all lines that a not normal.

 remove-slow-shutters.sh
 -----------------------